b0ink/CS2-VoiceProximity-Plugin/README.md

 ## Description

-This plugin saves the positions and camera angles of players into your database and is used by the API Server together with the Electron App Client to calculate positional audio and sound occlusion.
+This plugin sends player positions and camera angles to the API server, which then broadcasts the data to connected users in the Electron app, where positional audio and sound occlusion are calculated.

 ## Links